Deer-Liver/Alithia/README.md

 ## Usage

 1. Navigate to any webpage where you're considering posting content
-2. Click the ConRad icon in your browser toolbar
+2. Click the Alithia icon in your browser toolbar
 3. Click the "Scan Content" button
 4. Review the warning about potential consequences
 5. Make an informed decision about whether to post

 ## Technical Details

-ConRad works by:
+Alithia works by:
 - Extracting text and counting images from the current page
 - Sending this information to OpenAI's GPT-4o model
 - Processing the AI's analysis to generate a concise warning